 If you’re going to choose an unconventional pet, pick this one.
 Despite being one of the most unique reptile pets available today, leopard geckos are relatively easy to care for.
 As they are extremely docile, they make an excellent pet for older children and adults.
 Their name derives from their naturally spotted markings on their skin and unlike other geckos, they possess movable eyelids.
 Leopard geckos have become a popular pet in the modern home and if cared for properly they can live for up to 20 years!

 DietLeopard geckos can eat purpose-made reptile food, but they also feed on crickets, waxworms, mealworms and super worms; which should all be served in moderation and varied whenever possible.
+Check out our new range of live food for reptiles.
 Additionally, serving a small dish of calcium powder can be beneficial as it ensures healthy growth.
 Generally, it is best to feed juveniles every other day and adults every two or three days.
 To keep your leopard geckos hydrated, it is essential to have fresh water available at all times in a small bowl.